 1839 Tithe map, 45 = Cottage garden and Blacksmith’s shop, occupier James Titt

-For more details of the site adjacent to the Old Forge Cottage see Section 1 of this webpage, above.
+For more details of the site adjacent to the Old Forge Cottage see Part 1 of this webpage, above.